Hey folks, it’s Jay. I’m back with another bangin recipe. Today we’re making frozen mixed vegetables—my favorite vegetable side dish.

 Main Dish Options:

-Let me first start off by saying, mixed vegetables taste great with pretty much anything honestly, especially since its made up of petty much every vegetable known to man.
+Mixed vegetables taste great with almost anything, especially since they’re made up of nearly every vegetable known to man.
 Lol!
-But these are a few main dish suggestions that I think you’ll enjoy and that taste great serve alongside mixed vegetables!
+But these are a few main dishes I think taste great paired with mixed vegetables!

 - Simple Juicy Oven Roasted Whole Chicken Recipe